 during his ministry; 28% of born-again American adults agree.
 Most

 conservative Christians believe that he was sinless.
 Their main support for

 this belief is that the Bible states this in a number of places.
 However,

-are that he was disrespectful to his mother on a number of occasions, hurled
+- He was disrespectful to his mother on a number of occasions.

 of serious concern to those Christians who believe that Jesus could only